TuneZilla-Development/tz-eval/README.md

 #### First Frame (Format = `0x1_`) and Consecutive Frames (Format = `0x2_`)

 If the packet is larger than 7 bytes the data is split across multiple messages.
-To save bandwidth we only encode the Length in the First Frame.
-The remaining data is transfered using Consecutive Frames.
+To save bandwidth we only encode the Length in the First Frame (Opcode of `1`).
+The remaining data is transfered using Consecutive Frames (Opcode of `2`).

-To ensure data is received in order / without missing messages, each Consecutive frame contains a `Sequence Number`.
+To ensure data is received in order and without missing messages, each Consecutive Frame contains a `Sequence Number`.
 For each Packet, this 4-bit number starts at `1` and increments with each Consecutive Frame.
 The receiver should ignore any messages with the incorrect `Sequence Number`.
 Consecutive Frames must be sent within the Timeout period, incomplete messages are ignored without Acknowledgement.

 ## Command Layer